 My classmates seemed to be parading around with their new positions, and I started to question my own validity.

-Why didn’t I have a Spring position secured?
-Was this bad?
+Why didn’t I have a spring position secured?
+Was that bad?
 I had great past co-op experiences, coursework, extracurricular activities, and a solid skill set.
 But why wasn’t I getting a response

 Well, once I talked to more people, I realized that maybe I wasn’t doing the right things.
 While I was taking the advantageous networking steps, I was waiting for the perfect co-op to land in my lap.
 In reality, I was being extremely selective and had only applied for a handful of positions.